Buller baronets of Churston Court (1790)

-The Buller baronetcy (later Buller-Yarde, Buller-Yarde-Buller and Yarde-Buller), of Churston Court, Devon, was created in the Baronetage of Great Britain on 13 January 1790 for Francis Buller.
-The second baronet assumed by Royal licence the surname of Yarde in 1800.
-The third baronet, Sir John Yarde-Buller, was created Baron Churston in 1858, with which title the baronetcy remains merged.
+The Buller baronetcy (later Buller-Yarde, Buller-Yarde-Buller and Yarde-Buller), of Churston Court, Devon, was created in the Baronetage of Great Britain on 13 January 1790 for Francis Buller, a judge of the Court of the King's Bench.

+The 2nd Baronet served as Member of Parliament for Totnes from 1790 to 1796, and assumed by Royal licence the additional surname of Yarde in 1800.
+The 3rd Baronet, Sir John Yarde-Buller, was created Baron Churston in 1858, with which title the baronetcy remains united.